Chester F. Carlson Center for Imaging Science Resources

 Weekly Seminar Speakers

-The Center for Imaging Science hosts weekly seminar speakers every Wednesday afternoon, showcasing imaging research from around the world.
-These seminars are open to the public and can be found on the RIT Events Calendar.
-Recordings of past seminars can be found on our YouTube channel.
+The Center for Imaging Science hosts weekly seminar speakers showcasing imaging research from around the world.
+These seminars are open to the public and can be found on our Imaging Science Seminar Series page or the RIT Events Calendar.
+Some recordings of our past seminars can be found on our YouTube channel.

 Co-op at the College of Science